-Even after post-traumatic amnesia passes, the injured brain is still vulnerable to a sensory overload, which will cause agitation.
+Even after post-traumatic amnesia passes, the injured brain is still vulnerable to sensory overload, which will cause agitation.
 Some reasons for this include:

 - Reduced concentration span.
 Similarly, attention and concentration skills are limited after brain injury.
 Therefore, if too many things compete for your attention, the brain will get easily overwhelmed.

 - Increased stress.
 Finally, the stress, pain, and fatigue you naturally experience after TBI can intensify your senses and put you on edge.

 When sensory overload occurs, the person can become agitated and distressed.